 Disability use text

 Hand Control Levers allow workers with lower extremity impairments to control equipment foot pedals (such as brakes and clutch) by hand.
+This item is a straight bar when delivered and must be heated and shaped by the purchaser or a local mechanic.
 Most brakes and clutches are controlled by foot pedals, preventing workers with lower extremity impairments to operate the equipment.
 Hand Control Levers are bolted onto foot pedals of farm tractors, excavating equipment, construction equipment, utility tractors, utility vehicles, ATV's and lawnmowers.

 Hand Control Levers have two parts: a socket that bolts onto the equipment pedal, and a straight hand lever that slides in and out of the socket as needed.
-An appropriate socket style is included depending on the equipment pedal type being hand controlled.
-The levers are straight when delivered, and may need to be heated and shaped for the specific equipment during installation.
-Disability Work Tools will custom shape a straight lever for your specific equipment for $125.
+The levers are straight when delivered, and usually need to be heated and shaped for the specific worker and equipment during installation.

 Workers with common conditions such as these would benefit from a Hand Control Lever.

 Cerebral Palsy (CP)

 Hand Control Levers require two steps for installation.
 The levers are delivered un-bent (straight) with a bolt-on socket.
 There is seldom need for permanent modification to the foot pedal.
 The levers often need shaped for convenience of use by specific equipment operators.

 The solid steel bar is 36" long and 3/4" in diameter.

 First, the socket clamps onto the shank of the foot pedals with four bolts.
 You will need a 7/16" wrench to do this.
 The lever then slides into the socket and is secured with a set screw if desired.
 The lever can be easily removed from the socket for operators using the foot pedals.
 Removing the lever also opens more space for accessing the seat.